|CLICK HERE for information on +Pass transportation for our students.

 If your child requires medication during school hours, bring a completed (by your child’s doctor) Student Medication Request Release Agreement and the unopened, labeled medication to the main office (Health Office) where it will be stored and dispensed.
 Only school personnel may dispense medicine with the proper DPS Medication form signed by your physician along with an unopened, labeled Rx.

 Please be sure to alert the school office if your emergency phone numbers change.

-A nurse is assigned to Bromwell School.
+Brooke Goudy is the nurse assigned to Bromwell Elementary.
 Health services scheduled throughout the year at various grade levels include vision, hearing, counseling with children and their parents about health problems, and providing needed information for children with special learning needs.
-The nurse is involved with school absences that are due to chronic or acute health conditions.
+Nurse Brooke is involved with school absences that are due to chronic or acute health conditions.

 School Psychologist Services